 Of course, some sakura-themed items such as accessories and beauty products can be found all year round.
 For this article, though, we’ll be focusing on the limited-edition and/or seasonal items, most of which are edible—for some reason, although no one can quite pinpoint what sakura actually tastes like.
 And no, just because they’re cherry blossoms doesn’t mean they’ll taste like cherries.

 1. Tumblers and mugs

-Here’s a quick tip, though: the fact that these tumblers are limited-edition, as well as their brand, adds to their appeal (not that the designs aren’t appealing; they are lovely)!
+Here’s a quick tip, though: the fact that these tumblers are limited edition, as well as their brand, adds to their appeal (not that the designs aren’t appealing; they are lovely)!
 But if you don’t care about getting a limited-edition tumbler from a famous brand, many souvenir shops have tumblers with pretty nice sakura designs (and they’re available all year long).
 Nana’s Green Tea has a sakura-themed tumbler as well.

 Coffee?
 Tea?
-Or even… soda?
+Or even… beer?
 Take your pick!

 3. Sweet treats